 Strategic leadership responsibility for Sustainability is held by the Vice Chancellor (VC) and operational responsibility is held by the Chief Operating Officer.

 The University Sustainability Manager (SM) reports progress and seeks input on the Sustainability Programme at Campus Operations Group Meetings and submits papers to the University Leadership Team for review and approval.
 The annual report is submitted for review and approval to the University Employment and Finance Committee and is reported to the Board of Governors.

-A Sustainability Strategy Group (SSG) was established in 2021, and is now chaired by the Pro Vice Chancellor (Student Experience).
-The SSG will propose and progress the development of a new University sustainability strategy.
+A Sustainability Strategy Group (SSG) was established in 2021, and is now chaired by the Chief Operating Officer.
+The SSG will propose and progress the development of the University sustainability strategy.

 The Sustainable Travel Group (STG), chaired by the SM, was formed in 2018, to develop Sustainable Travel Plans at each campus to reduce the environmental impact of staff and student travel.
 STG membership includes staff from Estates & Facilities, Human Resources, Health & Safety and a representative from the Students Union.

 All academic course teams are required to reflect upon Education for Sustainable Development (ESD) in relation to their courses in preparation for course validation and periodic review.
 ESD is part of the remit of course validation panels.

 In October 2019, UCA became a founding partner in BAFTA’s Albert Educational partnership, which focuses on reducing the environmental impact of TV production.
 As part of the partnership UCA staff and students have access to educational modules and tools for the assessment and management of the environmental impact of moving image productions.
 Students are also be able to work towards BAFTA Albert accreditation for their work.